• Japanetic

 Three separate issues.
 Different causes.
 Different solutions.
 Different communities affected.

-But the edit blurs them into one implication: foreigners + chaos = Japan declining.
+But it blurs them into one implication: foreigners + chaos = Japan declining.

 Without separating these threads, the video becomes a Rorschach test.
 Viewers project their own fears about immigration, tourism, and "globalization" onto footage that doesn't actually support a unified thesis.